MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 - For each **Checkbox**, provide a name you'd like the checkbox to have in the model.
 Define separate checkboxes for each item that can be checked in a document.

 - For each **Table**, provide the name you'd like the table to have.
 Also, define the different columns that the model should extract.

+ > [!NOTE]
+ > The custom invoices model comes with default fields which can’t be edited.

 ## Group documents by collections